oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 In this lab you will create end to end patient admission process using Oracle Integration Cloud Generation 2 with Process Automation.

-* Complete Process Automation for Patient Admission Process - Lab 25
+* Complete Process Automation for Patient Admission Process
     * Create Patient Admission Process Application.
     * Add Human Task as Doctor's Activity
     * Add Human Task as Hospital Administrator's Activity